GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 The reason this conversation lands on you is arithmetic, not culture.

-Per a World Bank-hosted briefing, less than 5% of Nepal's population is covered by any formal pension or provident fund.
+A World Bank-hosted briefing puts less than 5% of Nepal's population under any formal pension or provident fund.
 Most of that coverage is ~320,000 government employees plus ~130,000 mandatory private/public salaried EPF members.
-Per a peer-reviewed gerontology paper, only 7–9% of Nepali elderly receive any pension at all — and the majority of pension recipients are ex-military or ex-police.
+A peer-reviewed gerontology paper finds only 7–9% of Nepali elderly receive any pension at all, with the majority of pension recipients being ex-military or ex-police.

 The ILO's informal-economy profile puts informal-sector employment in Nepal at 84.6% of all jobs.
 Those workers have no SSF, no EPF, no CIT.
 They retire on whatever they saved, whatever their children send, and the samajik suraksha bhatta.

 The samajik suraksha bhatta is itself modest.
-The current monthly old-age allowance is Rs 4,000, paid quarterly as Rs 12,000 every three months, with eligibility at 68+ (lowered from 70 in the FY 2022/23 budget per myRepublica).
+The current monthly old-age allowance is Rs 4,000, paid quarterly as Rs 12,000 every three months, with eligibility at 68+ (lowered from 70 in the FY 2022/23 budget per myRepublica), as the senior citizen allowance guide lays out in full.
 Dalits, single/widowed women, and Karnali Province residents qualify at 60.
 The ISSA Nepal country profile is the regulator-level confirmation.

 The law: what you actually owe

-A common assumption is that "supporting parents" is in the Muluki Civil Code.
-It is not — at least not in the direction most people assume.
+A common assumption is that "supporting parents" lives in the Muluki Civil Code.
+It does not, at least not in the direction most people assume.

 The Civil Code 2074 deals with parents maintaining minor children, partition of ancestral property, and inheritance.
-The reverse obligation — adult children maintaining elderly parents — sits in the Senior Citizens Act 2063 (2006), hosted in full text by UNFPA Nepal.
+The reverse obligation, where adult children maintain elderly parents, sits in the Senior Citizens Act 2063 (2006), hosted in full text by UNFPA Nepal.

 Three things to know:

 The law does not specify a Rupee amount.
-It does not say "30% of your salary" or "Rs 10,000/month."
-It defines neglect — failure to provide essential maintenance — and penalises that.
-So the legal floor is closer to "do not abandon" than to "transfer X% of your income."
+There is no "30% of your salary" or "Rs 10,000/month."
+What it defines is neglect, the failure to provide essential maintenance, and penalises that.
+The legal floor sits closer to "do not abandon" than to "transfer X% of your income."

 The framework: figure out the gap, fund the gap